 - If you need interactive querying in an online analytical processing (OLAP) system, consider BigQuery.

-- If you need to store highly structured objects in a document database, with support for ACID transactions and SQL-like queries, consider Cloud Firestore.
+- If you must store highly structured objects in a document database, with support for ACID transactions and SQL-like queries, consider Firestore.

 - For in-memory data storage with low latency, consider Memorystore.

-cbt, the native command-line tool for Cloud Bigtable.
-Or if you're familiar with HBase, try the HBase shell quickstart.
+cbt, the command-line tool for Bigtable.
+If you're familiar with HBase, try the HBase shell quickstart.

-- Learn more about Cloud Bigtable instances, clusters, and nodes.
+- Learn more about Bigtable instances, clusters, and nodes.

-- Learn how to create a Cloud Bigtable instance.
+- Learn how to create a Bigtable instance.

-- Learn about the client libraries for Cloud Bigtable.
+- Learn about the client libraries for Bigtable.